-- A recipient from a country which is considered to have an adequate level of data protection, approved by the European Commision.
+- A recipient from a country which is considered to have an adequate level of data protection, approved by the European Commission.
 A list of countries that provide an adequate level of data protection is available here.

-- A recipient from a country that does not have an adequate level of data protection, according to the European Commision.
+- A recipient from a country that does not have an adequate level of data protection, according to the European Commission.
 In this case, we will use contracts (Data Protection Agreements) that require the recipient to protect your personal data using the same standards as it would be within the EEA and implement appropriate safeguards as defined by the applicable data protection law, and particularly the GDPR.